-CINAHL Plus with Full Text - (EBSCO): This database is a comprehensive source of full text for nursing & allied health journals, providing full text for more than 560 journals indexed in CINAHL.
+CINAHL Complete - (EBSCO): This database is a comprehensive source of full text for nursing & allied health journals, providing full text for more than 560 journals indexed in CINAHL.
 With more than 600,000 full-text articles, it is the definitive research tool for all areas of nursing and allied health literature.

 Nursing Collections I & II (Ovid): The Nursing Collections I and II are a subset of the larger Journals@Ovid database.
 These collections provide full text access to 56 journals specializing in Nursing, including Advances in Nursing Science, Clinical Nurse Specialist, Computers in Nursing, and 53 additional titles.